FBerding/aifeducation/README.md

   people to work with AI without any coding skills.
 - Supports both ‘PyTorch’ and ‘Tensorflow’ as machine learning frameworks.
+- Implements the advantages of datasets from the python library ‘datasets’ increasing computational speed and allowing the use of large datasets.
 - Uses safetensors for saving models in ‘PyTorch’.
 - Supports the usage of trained models on both frameworks, providing a high level of flexibility.